Why You Should Have Family Photos Taken in Winter | Snoqualmie Family Photographer

 Hi, I'm Neyssa

 I was talking with a family I photograph regularly when the mom mentioned that next year she wants to do a summer family photo session.
 Last year she did fall, and the year before that we did winter.
 It got me thinking.
 Each season in the Pacific Northwest has so much to offer.
-So in a four part series, I will share the benefits (and things to consider) of having your family photos taken each season.
-Let’s start with winter.
+So in a four-part series, I will share the benefits (and things to consider) of having your family photos taken each season.
+Let’s start with why you’ll love family photos in winter.

 Winter Sunsets are truly gorgeous (and they are early!)